aaditya-jalan/Zcoder/README.md

 ## Usage

 Once the server is running, open your browser and navigate to http://localhost:3000 to start using ZCoder.
-You can create an account, set up your profile, join collaborative learning groups, chat with other users, participate in problem-solving discussions, and check the contest calendar.
+You can create an account by directly signing up with google, set up your profile, join collaborative learning groups, chat with other users, participate in problem-solving discussions, and check the contest calendar.